BrentGrammer/coding-agent-sandbox/README.md

 ## Aider Usage Tips

+- run `/ls` to see what files are added to its context
+- use `/read PROJECT.md` to make a spec file readonly but in context

 - run `/tokens` to view the context window for checking

 - use `/clear` occasionally to clear the context window esp when using Ollama with Aider